eduvpn/documentation/MULTI_NODE.md

 Before moving on to the nodes, make note of the value of `/etc/vpn-user-portal/node.key`.
 You'll need it next!

+TODO: each node uses their own `node.key` now, so we need to generate new ones
 ## Nodes

 The instructions below will be only shown for Node A, but they are identical